Need To Know

 If you chose to help with either set-up or tear-down, please look for announcements from the camp regarding both.
-Set-up usually occurs between 8am until we are done on the Sunday immediately preceding the camp and tear-down usually starts directly after camp ends on Friday until all of our camp items are stowed in our 18-wheeler trailer.
+Set-up usually occurs between 10am until we are done over the weekend immediately preceding the camp and tear-down usually starts directly after camp ends on Friday until all of our camp items are stowed in our sea container.
 As with camp attendance, it is recommended that you bring a lunch with you along with drinks and snacks.

 All adult volunteers and camp aids are required to attend training for Camp Riverhawk prior to taking the lead in their elected roles at camp.
 Please take a look at the training section of this website to learn more about this process and to see what dates are available for training this year.

 Each child is responsible for having sunscreen and insect repellent applied to them prior to being dropped off at camp each morning.
 This is a precaution against allergic reactions.
 If they wish to bring some to camp, it must be brought to the Medical Staff each morning in a zip-lock bag with the child’s name clearly written on it, applied at the Medical Area, and picked up each afternoon.